 If there was any global speculation or misinterpretation of President Trump’s commitment to a stronger EU-US relationship, the Trump Administration actions these past weeks make it very clear that President Trump views the EU as a priority on his foreign policy agenda.

-By sending his top Administration officials, Vice President Pence, Homeland Security Secretary John Kelly, and Defense Secretary Mattis to Europe last month – and earlier Secretary of State Rex Tillerson to the G-20 Ministerial, President Trump extends a firm American handshake to our European Allies and effectively demonstrates the Trump Administration’s priority for a prosperous and secure EU.
+By sending his top Administration officials, Vice President Pence, Homeland Security Secretary John Kelly, and Defense Secretary Mattis to Europe earlier this year – and earlier then-Secretary of State Rex Tillerson to the G-20 Ministerial, President Trump extends a firm American handshake to our European Allies and effectively demonstrates the Trump Administration’s priority for a prosperous and secure EU.
 As a successful and effective global business leader, President Trump knows well the value of an economically viable EU to our own American economy.
 President

 Trump’s support for EU prosperity and security is the right policy.
 Vice President Pence and Secretary Mattis also entreated our European allies to step up their contribution and support in NATO – holding them to make good on their required Article 3 commitments of spending 2% of their GDP on defense.
 While the US contributes nearly twice our required commitment, only four other countries of the 28 meet their national commitments.